KostasDimakis/kd-blog/content/blog/snowy-mountaintops-oh-wait/index.md

 ## Back in Chalkis and winning the "φλουρί"

 The week starts in Chalkis.
 Cups of coffee and car rides around the beach.
-We cut the New Year's cake, "Βασιλόπιτα" in Greek, and I won the "φλουρί".
-It's supposed to be a good luck charm for the whole year.
-I don't believe in that, but I'll still take the help 😅.
-After that, Crash Bandicoot (man, I'm a complete noob at landing correctly 😅), some light book reading, and before I know it, I'm packing my bags to leave for Arachova the same day!
+After that, Crash Bandicoot (man, I'm a complete noob at landing correctly 😅), some light book reading, and the next thing I know, I'm packing my bags to leave for Arachova the next day.

 ## Chilling in Arachova